ritamontalto/EDA-HealthTech-Churn-Analysis/README.md

 # Exploratory Data Analysis for HealthTech Startup

 ## Executive Summary
-Diabetes management platforms rely on patient engagement and long term adherence to deliver successful outcomes.
-This project analyzes user retention, engagement behavior and clinical improvements within a digital diabetes therapeutic program.
-Leveraging AI, I created 2 synthetic datasets holding customers and users data, belonging to a hypothetical HealthTech Startup.
-Using SQL and Power BI, I cleaned and transformed this data, analyzed churn causes, evaluated treatment effectiveness and built an interactive dashboard to identify factors associated with user retention and improved health outcomes.
+Diabetes management platforms rely on patient engagement and long term adherence to deliver successful health outcomes.
+This project analyzes user retention, engagement behavior and clinical improvements within a hypothetical digital diabetes therapeutic program.
+To simulate a realistic business environment, 2 synthetic datasets were created representing customer and user information for a fictional HealthTech startup.
+Using SQL and Power BI, I cleaned and transformed this data, analyzed churn causes, evaluated treatment effectiveness and built an interactive dashboard to identify patterns related to user retention, engagement and improved health outcomes.

 ## Business Problem